abylaikhanm/abylaikhanm.github.io/_pages/about.md

 My current work involves researching bio-inspired underwater propulsion systems and leading the mechanical design of Lehigh’s first nanosatellite project, which has raised $150K in funding for its future launch into space! 👽

-Along with my passion for Engineering and Research, I am deeply interested in travelling and working outdoors 🌿.
-By engaging in hands-on projects at my country house—like constructing a gazebo, custom greenhouse, cart, and outdoor pellet stove—I have truly understood the essence of engineering.
+Outside of engineering, I love traveling and working outdoors 🌿.
+Since I was 7, I’ve built projects at my country house like a gazebo, greenhouse, cart, and pellet stove.
+These experiences taught me how engineering can solve real-world problems.
+I also enjoy cooking over a campfire and playing guitar for relaxation.

-In addition to my academic pursuits, I founded SkillSat, an EdTech startup in Central Asia focused on manufacturing STEM kits that teach students to build stratospheric satellites.
-Collaborating with former astronauts, we launched these satellites using large stratospheric balloons to near space.
-We raised $15k in funding and entered the Top-3 SpaceTech, Top-15 EdTech Startup by Forbes Kazakhstan. 🚀

 ## News